FIWARE/catalogue/README.md

 The following is a list of Generic Enablers under incubation within the area of IoT, Robotics and thiry-party systems:

--   The [Fast RTPS](https://github.com/eProsima/Fast-RTPS) Incubated Generic Enabler has been adopted as default middleware in ROS2, the widely known Robot Operating System, therefore it helps to interface with robotics systems.
--   The [Micro XRCE-DDS](https://github.com/eProsima/Micro-XRCE-DDS) Incubated Generic Enabler is an IoT-oriented middleware based on a publish-subscribe messaging pattern.
 -   The [OpenMTC](https://github.com/OpenMTC/OpenMTC) Incubated Generic Enabler brings an open source implementation of the OneM2M standard.
 A northbound interface with the Orion Context Broker is implemented as part of the product.
+-   The [Fast RTPS](https://github.com/eProsima/Fast-RTPS) Incubated Generic Enabler has been adopted as default middleware in ROS2, the widely known Robot Operating System, therefore it helps to interface with ROS2-based robotics systems.
+-   The [Micro XRCE-DDS](https://github.com/eProsima/Micro-XRCE-DDS) Incubated Generic Enabler is a lite version of the DDS middleware, adapted to run in extremely constrained resource devices (e.g., micro-controllers).
+-   The [FIROS](https://github.com/iml130/firos) Incubated Generic Enabler works as a translator between the robotics domain and the cloud, transforming ROS messages into NGSI v2 and vice versa.
 -   The [Domibus](https://ec.europa.eu/cefdigital/code/projects/EDELIVERY/repos/domibus) Incubated Generic Enabler helps users to exchange electronic data and documents with one another in a reliable and trusted way.
--   The [FIROS](https://github.com/iml130/firos) Incubated Generic Enabler works as a translator between the robotics doman and the cloud, transforming ROS messages into NGSI v2 and vice versa.

 Further information can be found on dedicated pages linked to [IoT Agents](./iot-agents/README.md) and [Robotics](./robotics/README.md) and [Third-Party Systems](./third-party/README.md)